joelchrono12/joelchrono12.ml/_posts/2021-03-23-changing-blog-sorting.md

 title: Doing changes to the blog archive page (and others)
 header: Doing changes to the blog archive page (and others)
 description: I have a blog made in Jekyll, I HAVE to make a blog every time I made changes to its layout.
 Added blog list split by year and month, and better tags layout too
-tags: foss programming tutorial ramble
+tags: foss coding tutorial ramble
 permalink: /blog/changing-blog-sorting/
 layout: post
 date: "2021-03-23 21:14:02 -0600"